AnaJuliaMM/Protetor_de_tela/README.md

 # Protetor de tela Java
 *(en)*
 This project is a screen protector developed using the programming language Java.
-Its programming paradigm is Object-Oriented, and it was used the JFrma class to generate graphic shapes.
+Its programming paradigm is Object-Oriented, and it was used the JFrame class to generate graphic shapes.

 *(pt-br)*
 Este projeto consiste em um protetor de tela desenvolvido em Java no paradigma de Programação Orientada a Objeto utilizando a classe JFrame para criação de elementos gráficos.